gohugoio/hugo/docs/content/en/functions/strings.RuneCount.md

 aliases: []
 ---

-In contrast with `countrunes` function, which strips HTML and whitespace before counting runes, `RuneCount` simply counts all the runes in a string.
-It relies on the Go [`utf8.RuneCount`] function.
+In contrast with `strings.CountRunes` function, which strips HTML and whitespace before counting runes, `strings.RuneCount` simply counts all the runes in a string.
+It relies on the Go [`utf8.RuneCountInString`] function.

 ```
 {{ "Hello, 世界" | strings.RuneCount }}